Frequently Asked Questions

 What are the costs of arbitration at the PCA?

 The costs of arbitration vary from case to case.
-To promote maximum flexibility in each case, the PCA has no fixed fee schedule.
-The PCA assists the parties and tribunal in finding a fee arrangement that is most appropriate for the case.
+To promote maximum flexibility in each case, the PCA assists the parties and tribunal in finding a fee arrangement that is most appropriate for the case.

 How do I find out about employment or internship opportunities at the PCA?

-Information on the PCA’s internship/fellowship program and any current vacancies can be found on the Employment page of our website, which presents complete information about the Program/Vacancy requirements and application procedures.
+Information on the PCA’s internship/fellowship program and any current vacancies can be found on the Employment page of the Court’s website, which presents complete information about the Program/Vacancy requirements and application procedures.

 Is the PCA able to provide free copies of its publications or other materials?